RhysCAllen/MAG-pipeline-public/lab-report-summary.md

 ###### MODULE 2: Visualizing Read Quality with FastQC
  Qualtrimmed data were compared with removed sequences using FastQC.
- As expected, sequence quality of qualtrimmed reads was of good quality across all metrics, whereas quality of removed sequence was lower and sometimes poor.
+ As expected, qualtrimmed reads were of good quality across all metrics, whereas quality of removed sequence was lower and sometimes poor.
 Some of the sequences show higher-than-average GC content, which is typical of certain bacterial genera, such as Actinobacteria.